uncultivate/regifting/readme.md

-# 🎁 The Regifting Game
+# 🎁 The Regifting Challenge

 A Python implementation of a multiplayer gift distribution game where players propose and vote on how to distribute presents.
 The game explores different strategic approaches to resource allocation and voting behavior.